- Asia & the Pacific Policy Studies

 Submissions are welcome from academics, practitioners and students.
 The AAC is a research conference.
 Papers arguing for particular policy positions are welcome, but must be based on solid research.
 Papers outlining proposed research will not be accepted.

-Please be advised that if your abstract is accepted, you will then be required to register for the conference.
-Registration is now open here.
+Please be advised that if your abstract/proposal is accepted, you will then be required to register for the conference.
+Registration information and fee details are available here.

 Funding for AAC presenters

-The following opportunities to support presenters to attend AAC2019 are available:
+The following opportunities to support presenters to attend AAC2020 are available: